Tea House Trouble

 Camera transitions:

-The main menu scene inside a teahouse contains objects, which represent the different menus.
-On clicking one of these elements, the camera moves to a new position, focussing on the element, which then shows the connected menu.
+The main menu scene in a teahouse contains objects that represent the different menus.
+Clicking on one of these objects moves the camera to a new position and focuses on the item, which then displays the associated menu.

 Highscore implementation:

-To challenge players with their competition scores, they are able to enter their name and commit their results to a scoreboard.
-This can be reviewed in the main menu and scrolled, highlighting the last entered score.
+To challenge players with their competition scores, they can enter their name and post their results on a scoreboard.
+This can be viewed and scrolled in the main menu, with the last score entered highlighted.

-As players could pause and restart the game whenever they pleased, and the current score needed to be wiped, the related menus got set up along with implementing the scoreboard.
+As players are able to pause and restart the game at any time, and the current score has to be cleared, the menus were set up and the scoreboard implemented accordingly.

 Changed plans: